ICI3D/DAIDD/schedule/shadow.md

 ### Thursday

-SHADOW JP giving a seminar; need to sort out timing; will otherwise be available
+SHADOW JP giving a seminar; need to sort out timing; will otherwise be available SHADOW CP not available Thursday AM; shouldn't be a problem

 #### Interactive session 5a